MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 ## Defining a configuration document

 Minimally, a configuration document defines the `$schema` and `resources` properties.
-The `$schema` property must be a valid URI for DSC's configuration document schema.
+The `$schema` property must be a valid URI for the DSC configuration document schema.
 The `resources` property must define at least one DSC Resource instance.

 For example: